Sweden honors detained political writer Gui Minhai despite Chinese threats | The Japan Times

-STOCKHOLM – Sweden’s culture minister on Friday defied a Chinese threat by awarding a Swedish rights prize to detained Chinese-Swedish book publisher Gui Minhai.
+STOCKHOLM – Sweden’s culture minister on Friday defied a Chinese threat of “countermeasures” by awarding a Swedish rights prize to detained Chinese-Swedish book publisher Gui Minhai.

-Known for publishing gossipy titles about Chinese political leaders out of a Hong Kong book shop, Gui disappeared while on vacation in Thailand in 2015 and resurfaced in mainland China months later.
+Known for publishing gossipy titles about Chinese political leaders out of a Hong Kong book shop, Gui disappeared while on holiday in Thailand in 2015 before resurfacing in mainland China several months later.

 “China resolutely opposes Swedish PEN awarding a criminal and lie-fabricator,” Chinese Ambassador to Sweden Gui Congyou said in remarks published in English on the embassy website.